PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark_advanced.md

 ### HTTP

 This function breaks down all HTTP packets from the capture file and helps to view the findings in a tree view based on packet counters and percentages of the HTTP protocol.
-You cann access this via the **Statistics --> HTTP** menu.
+You can access this via the **Statistics --> HTTP** menu.

 ![Image](images/wireshark-advanced_http.png)